Vulgar fables, soft spaces, and narrow dreams. Abandoned scarecrow posts, neighborhoods of contorted silhouettes, and

-After celebrating his twenty years working as an accountant in a large Boston investment firm, S.E.
+After celebrating his twenty years working as an accountant in a Boston investment firm, S.E.
 Casey began writing.
-As an attempt to reconcile the desperation and stave off a growing resentment of everything, he took notice of the stories lodged in the in-between spaces of numbers, reconcilements, and variances.
+As an attempt to reconcile the desperation and stave off a growing resentment of everything, he stopped ignoring the stories lodged in the in-between spaces of numbers, reconcilements, and variances.
 On a distraught whim, he wrote, edited, revised, and rewrote these tense liminal tales.
-During the dead-time of meetings, report load times, and an hour-and-a-half commute, an increasingly weird collection has been built from the anxiety of ledgers, balances, and numbers.
+During the dead-time in meetings, the empty report load times, and the wastage of a long stop-and-go commute, an increasingly weird collection has been built from the anxiety of ledgers, balances, and numbers.

 A writer of the weird, grotesque, and darkly wonderful, S.E.
 Casey’s philosophical horror focuses on a collection of oddities, forgotten places, and fallen characters.
 The horror isn’t the blood on the knife, but in the waste of the void.
 It is in vacant corners and empty rooms.
 It is in the endless pathologies of the phenomenally ungrateful.
 These neglected alleyways find their way to the same existential dead-end of Hell is other people.
 Twisted and strange tales explore aesthetics, absurdism, transcendentalism, and misanthropy from an off-center perspective.